-The Boulder Concert Chorale is an auditioned chorus of 100-120 volunteer singers from seven counties.
-The choir performs a varied repertoire ranging from Renaissance polyphony, Baroque chamber music, and Classical masterworks to pieces in traditional styles such as African, Brazilian, Hindustani, and Bluegrass as well as works by contemporary composers.
-The Boulder Concert Chorale performs with the area orchestras and other performing arts groups and presents its own concerts often featuring new arrangements with local musicians.
+The Boulder Concert Chorale is an auditioned chorus of approximately 100 volunteer singers from seven counties.
+The Boulder Chorale performs a varied repertoire ranging from Renaissance polyphony, Baroque chamber music, and Classical masterworks to pieces in traditional styles such as African and bluegrass as well as works by contemporary composers, including new compositions and arrangements commissioned by the Chorale.

 Boulder Chamber Chorale

-The Boulder Chamber Chorale is a select small ensemble comprising some of the finest singers from the Chorale.
-The group appears in Boulder Concert Chorale concerts, performs separately, presents outreach performances, and collaborates with area orchestras and other performing arts groups.
+The Boulder Chamber Chorale is a select, small ensemble of some of the finest singers from within the Chorale.
+The group appears in Boulder Chorale concerts, performs separately, and presents outreach performances.

 Boulder Children’s Chorale

-Founded in 2009, the Boulder Children’s Chorale consists of four ensembles that serve singers in kindergarten through 10th grade.
-With a heavy emphasis on music education and building children’s individual talents, the Boulder Children’s Chorale exposes children to diverse, quality choral repertoire while building their abilities as a musician and love for singing.
+Founded in 2009, the Boulder Children’s Chorale consists of five ensembles that serve singers from kindergarten through high school.
+With a heavy emphasis on music education and building children’s individual talents, the Boulder Children’s Chorale exposes children to diverse, quality choral repertoire while building their abilities as musicians and a love for singing.
 The choirs of the Boulder Children’s Chorale frequently collaborate with professional musicians and ensembles, including CU Opera and the Boulder Philharmonic, and regularly appear in The Nutcracker at Macky Auditorium.
-Members of the Bel Canto, the elite auditioned choir, travel every two years to choir festivals in the United States.
+Older students from our elite auditioned choirs, travel every two or three years to choir festivals in the United States.

-Piccolini (“Little Ones”) is the entry-level, non-audition choir for young singers.
+Piccolini (“Little Ones”) is the entry-level, non-auditioned choir.
 Singing in unison, students learn the basics of healthy singing and participating in a choir.
 Kindergarten – 1st graders are welcome to join.

 Volante – Nathan Wubbena, Director